Last updated 11th November 2021

 Sealing the stone repels most of the water, thus protecting the stone from excess moisture and the associated problems.
 To seal natural stone, you should use an appropriate sealer for your specific patio material.

 Natural stone sealer costs in the region of £15 per litre although coverage will vary for different types of stone.

 The biggest threat to concrete paving slabs is water collecting in small cracks which then expand with the freezing/thawing process during the colder months.

 The best solution is to minimise the amount of water which can penetrate the concrete and hopefully prevent it from cracking.
 This is done with a concrete sealer which creates a waterproof barrier.
 The process is similar to that with natural stone sealer:

 Concrete sealer costs approximately £12 per litre.

-Or you may want to get rid of the patio altogether and replace it with something else such as decking or turf.
-There are many reasons for wanting to remove a patio, and the next question will be how to remove it.
+If you just wish to get rid of the patio altogether and replace it with something else such as decking or turf.

-Laying a patio is a very physical project, and not everyone can do it themselves.
+Laying a patio is a very labour intensive project, and not everyone can do it themselves.
 Even those who could, may choose not to and may prefer to rely on the experience and knowledge of a professional.

-There is a peace of mind that comes from knowing that your project is in the hands of someone who is qualified and who can guarantee their work.
-This is important as if there are any issues you have recourse to the installer to put things right.
+Hiring a professional offers peace of mind, as it offers reassurance that your project is in the hands of someone who is qualified and who can guarantee their work.
+This is important, because if there are any issues the installer is required to put things right.